rossmcdonald/gitwarden-agent/README.md

 The `install.sh` script is the same script located under the `scripts/` directory, and is synced on a nightly basis.
 We recommend reviewing the script prior to running it.

+#### Supported Distributions

+The following Linux distributions are supported (with more on the way):

+* Ubuntu - precise, trusty, wheezy, xenial, yakkety, zesty
+* Debian - squeeze, jessie
+* CentOS - 6, 7
+* RedHat EL - 6, 7
+* Amazon Linux - 2017.03, 2016.09, 2016.03, 2015.09, 2015.03

 #### Package Repository

 As an alternative to the scripted installation above, you can also configure your package manager to use the GitWarden package repository using the examples below.